rkd006/Carbonate-Chemistry-Model/README.md

 - CO2_loss_algal_growth_temp: figure that plots CO2 requirements and losses over four days for several temperatures
 - CO2_loss_algal_growth_sal: figure that plots CO2 requirements and losses over four days for several salinities
 - temperature_function: plots the saturation concentration of carbon dioxide and the carbonate species as a function of temperature
+- model_CO2_input: the initial step to model a CO2 input to the pond that is not continuous

 #### *subplots:*